 As with sheep barred by wire,

-Friends favour freedom - check the friends fairly and well, accordingly.
+Now, friends also favour freedom - check the friends fairly and well, accordingly.
 Fenced in and stuck in some way - you should have mustered more of what helped against being caught, limited, and stuck in the first place, more of what gives the fares to build and enjoy the good life.

 Handling wisdom, skills and tactics may be slowly built, though.
 "Build brain" for that.

-❋ Much show-off devotion extracted from members is fit for a cult, a tall danger and a fall.
-But finest devotion is the kind Adi Shankara speaks of in "The Four Perfections": "Chief among the causes of Freedom is devotion, the intentness of the soul on its own nature.
-Or devotion may be called intentness on the reality of Oneself." - With thanks to Shankara!
+❋ Much show-off devotion is bad.
+Fit devotion is the kind Adi Shankara speaks of in "The Four Perfections": "Chief among the causes of Freedom is devotion, the intentness of the soul on its own nature.
+Or devotion may be called intentness on the reality of Oneself."

-Cult members, farm animals
+Cult members, or figurative farm animals

 Setting the scene